-There's a new alpha release available for download.
-If you build Tor from source, you can download the source code for 0.4.0.3-alpha from the usual place on the website.
-Packages should be available over the coming weeks, with a new alpha Tor Browser release some time in the coming weeks.
+After months of work, we have a new stable release series!
+If you build Tor from source, you can download the source code for 0.4.5.6 on the download page.
+Packages should be available within the next several weeks, with a new Tor Browser likely next week.